Chagatai Khanate: Yarkent Khanate (1514–1705)

-Turpan Khanate (1487–1660?)
+Turpan Khanate (1487–1570)

-Ahmad Alaq's reduced nomadic realm came into frequent conflict with the Oirats, Kyrgyz people, and Kazakhs.
+Ahmad Alaq's reduced nomadic realm (known as the Turpan Khanate) came into frequent conflict with the Oirats, Kyrgyz people, and Kazakhs.
 According to the Tarikh-i Rashidi, the Oirats called him Alasha, "the Killer".
 In 1482, Hami was restored to Kara Del under Qanšin, but in 1488, Ahmad killed Qanšin and retook the city.
 The next year Ahmad was driven out of Hami.
 In 1493, Ahmad captured Kara Del's ruler Šamba and held him prisoner. Šamba received support from the Ming dynasty, which closed its borders to Turpan and expelled its traders from their markets, which eventually forced Ahmad to give up his ambitions in Hami due to unrest in his realm.
 In 1499 Ahmad retook Kashgar and Yengisar from Mirza Abu Bakr Dughlat.

 Around 1500, Muhammad Shaybani attacked Ahmad's brother Mahmud Khan, who appealed to Ahmad for help.
 Muhammad defeated both Ahmad and Mahmud, seizing Tashkent and Sairam.
 Ahmad was captured but released soon after.
 He died of paralysis in Aksu a year later.
 His brother Mansur Khan succeeded him.
 His reign began with difficulties with the powerful Dughlat of Kashgar, Mirza Abu Bakr Dughlat, plundering the cities of Kucha and Aksu.
 In 1514, Mansur's brother Sultan Said Khan captured Kashgar, Yarkand, and Khotan from Abu Bakr and forced him to flee to Ladakh.
 This marked the final separation of Moghulistan into two realms, with Said situated in Kashgar, and Mansur in Turpan, otherwise known as Uyghuristan.

 In 1513, Kara Del submitted to Mansur and in 1517 Mansur moved to Hami permanently, where he launched raids against the Ming dynasty.
 Mansur was succeeded in 1545 by his son Shah Khan.
 Shah fought with his brother Muhammad, who seized part of Hami and allied with the Oirats.
 Shah died in 1560 and Muhammad succeeded him.
 Muhammad had to fight against a third brother, Sufi Sultan, who tried to enlist the Ming in support of his claim to the throne.
-After Muhammad's death in 1570, the Turpan Khanate fades from historical texts.
+After Muhammad's death in 1570, the Turpan Khanate faded from historical texts.
 The last thing heard of them are embassies sent from Turpan to Beijing in 1647 and 1657.
 The Qing dynasty regarded them as embassies from a genuine Chagatayid.

-Yarkent Khanate (1487–1705)

-In the west, Mahmud Khan ruled from Tashkent over the Yarkent Khanate.
-In 1488, the Timurids of Samarkand tried to recover Tashkent but were defeated by Mahmud.
-In 1487, Mahmud gave refuge to Muhammad Shaybani, who then seized Bukhara and Samarkand from the Timurids in 1500, making himself ruler of Transoxania.
-Muhammad immediately turned against Mahmud, who called his brother Ahmad Alaq for help, and defeated both the Moghul khans and took them prisoner.
-He released them soon after but kept Tashkent and Sairam.
-Ahmad died soon after.
-Mahmud was captured again in 1508 and put to death, marking the last time the Chagatayids were ejected from Transoxania.